We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 Fly First Class from New York to Vancouver with Asia Miles

 Unfortunately, the current transfer ratio from Amex Membership Rewards points to British Airways is only a 1.25:1 ratio.
 While this change is less than its previous 1:1 ratio, there are still great deals to consider.
-Short-haul flights, for example, will cost 5,625 Amex Membership Rewards points when you’re flying less than 650 miles outside the United States.
+Short-haul flights, for example, will cost 5,625 Amex Membership Rewards points when you’re flying less than 650 miles internationally from Dublin to London for example.

 Go to Europe from the United States East Coast via British Airways